datawire/ambassador-docs/docs/cloud/latest/config-analysis/quick-start/index.md

 When you create a new pull request that changes your configuration, Ambassador Cloud will be automatically notified.
 The configuration change that you make is compared to your existing (runtime) configuration change, and the implications of this change are analyzed.
 Ambassador Cloud will post a comment, analyzing the consequences of merging the pull request into your main branch.

-In this example, the automated configuration analysis detects a conflict on the `/backend` route, as multiple `AmbassadorMappings` point to the same route.
+In this example, the automated configuration analysis detects a conflict on the `/backend` route, as multiple `Mappings` point to the same route.

 ![Conflicting Routes](../../images/gitops-quickstart-warning.png)

 In this case, we didn't intend to create a route conflict, so we'll make a change to fix this particular problem.

-In `manifests/echo-service.yaml`, edit the prefix for the `echo-service` `AmbassadorMapping`, so that it doesn't conflict with the `quote` service:
+In `manifests/echo-service.yaml`, edit the prefix for the `echo-service` `Mapping`, so that it doesn't conflict with the `quote` service:

 ```diff
  metadata: